 Step-by-Step Photo Rotation

-- Initial Testing: Bumble collects baseline data on each photo’s performance.
+- Initial Testing: Bumble collects baseline data on each photo's performance.
+This phase typically requires several dozen swipe events per photo to reach statistical confidence.

 - Algorithmic Calculation: It weighs data from how many times a photo was shown as primary vs. how many right swipes it generated.
+The metric is a right-swipe rate: (right swipes / total swipe events) × 100.

 Limitations & Why It Might Pick the Wrong Photo